🎯 Start with a Clear Purpose

 📣 Choose the Right Platforms

 Pick channels based on where your audience already hangs out.
-Some common options include:
+Some common options include:-

 Discord or Slack